 The 18th century saw the Atlantic slave trade reach its peak.
 Europeans were growing wealthier during the century, and more people could afford sugar.
 Indeed, the taste for sweet foods increased greatly at this time.
 As a result, the market for sugar kept on expanding; after 1750 sugar was the most valuable commodity imported into Europe, outpacing the spices from the East.

-Other commodities were also produced in the Americas with slave labour.
+Other commodities were also produced in the Americas with slave labor.
 Brazil came to depend on coffee, while the Caribbean islands produced indigo and molasses besides sugar.
 In the southern colonies of British North America, tobacco was grown.

 However, sugar was by far the most valuable product of the Americas, and it was this which made the Caribbean islands the most highly-prized of all the colonial possession for European powers.
-In the many wars which were fought between Britain and France, and to a lesser extent Holland, during the 18th century, a major aim was the defence and capture of these islands.
+In the many wars which were fought between Britain and France, and to a lesser extent Holland, during the 18th century, a major aim was the defense and capture of these islands.

 The French and English came to dominated the Atlantic slave trade from the early 18th century.
 The Dutch, being a smaller nation, had to some extent been squeezed out, though the slave trade remained a large part of its overseas commerce.
 Denmark always remained a small player.